Joshua Bell and the Washington Post Experiment

 The Washington Post did a bit of a social experiment.
-Before a show, they had him set up as a busker at a railway station.
+Before a show, they had Bell set up as a busker at a railway station.
 For an hour's work, he got paid $32.

 He played the exact same set that he played at the Boston Philharmonic Orchestra.
 In one scenario, he made $32.
 In the other scenario, he made $60,000 -- the difference being positioning.

 If you're positioning yourself as a street busker, then you get paid as such.
 If you're positioning yourself as a world-class performer arriving at the place where people really value what you do, then you're going to get paid accordingly as well.
 A lot of the time, people will appraise you at your own value.